neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 and if the application was involved in making the corrupt write, a recovery would also involve the application.
 Therefore, corruption that has made it into the WAL is outside of the scope of this feature.
-However, the WAL replay can be issued to right before the point in time where the corruption occured.
+However, the WAL replay can be issued to right before the point in time where the corruption occurred.
 Then the data loss is isolated to post-corruption writes only.

 ## Impacted components (e.g. pageserver, safekeeper, console, etc)